 Tangerine Dream – Exit (1981)

 I am not an intense music listener.
-I rarely dig deep in people’s catalogs or go on extensive hunts for new music, I don’t have the mindset of a collector or a DJ and i’m easily overwhelmed with impressions.
-Its rare for me to stumble on things that really stick and starts to mean something to me, Tangerine Dream’s Exit is one of those things.
-It’s a glimpse into what I interpret as the cold war era zeitgeist, suggestive of what was to come.
+I rarely dig deep in people’s catalogs or go on extensive hunts for new music, I don’t have the mindset of a collector or a DJ and I’m easily overwhelmed with impressions.
+It’s rare for me to stumble on things that really stick and starts to mean something to me, Tangerine Dream’s Exit is one of those things.
+It’s a glimpse into what I interpret as the cold war era Zeitgeist, suggestive of what was to come.
 It’s a textural and tonal cold breath down your neck.
 It’s a situation you want to get out of.
 It’s a worried but hopeful record that gets into the corners of a lot of emotions throughout its cinematic progression.
 Despite its dated themes, it’s still a futuristic vision to me.
-This record features some very exciting technology, for those interested that’s a Google search away.
+This record features some very exciting technology.
+For those interested, that’s a Google search away.

 I’ll have to be kinda vague here.
 This is a general obsession of mine and the subject is vast.

 Few things are more interesting to me than technology and the ways it is utilized in the world in which we live tonight.
 It is chaotically changing the way we live, interact and gather information.
 It has opened attack vectors, that allows someone with a cheap second hand laptop to do some pretty extreme damage with very little effort.
 We have seen cyber weapons used to burn out nuclear centrifuges, black out skylines and cripple hospitals.
 It has enabled people to take a university degree for free in a hole in the ground on the other side of the planet.
 It has allowed for better scrutiny of information although the opposite could also be argued for many reasons.
 I like to embrace that it is chaotic and I enjoy spectating.
 Technology has enabled me to make the music that I make, which has given me the life I live for better or for worse.